-Whilst I have no intention of getting into car audio, I’m still happy to dabble with my own vehicles so I thought I’d share what I’ve got up to with the Obsessive wagon.
+Whilst I have no intention of getting into car audio, I’m still happy to dabble with my own vehicles.
+I thought I’d share what I’ve got up to with the Obsessive wagon.
 It certainly had more scope then the Honda Beat audio install.

-It came with a double din stereo as standard and a built in dash screen which was hooked up to give me a heap of info about the car in Japanese that I could not read.
+It came with a double din stereo as standard and a built-in dash screen.
+The screen gave me a heap of info about the car in Japanese that I could not read.
 It also came with a reverse camera and a side mirror camera, both of which I wished to retain.

 Now one thing I wanted to achieve was to get navigation working in the car.
-With the factory screen being in the ideal place to see on the top of the dash, the idea of replacing the stereo with a second screen below seemed a bit naff, so the goal was to make it work via the existing screen without losing the use of the cameras.
+The screen is in the ideal place to see on the top of the dash, the idea of replacing the stereo with a second screen below seemed a bit naff, so the goal was to make it work via the existing screen without losing the use of the cameras.